srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 Some of the generally used commands are described below for your understanding.

-### 7.1.
-Nodetool help:
+**nodetool help:**
-This is a basic command which lists all the available nodetool commands.
-This command is useful to learn about the available commands.
+`nodetool help` is a basic command which lists all the available nodetool commands and is useful to learn about the available commands.
 ```
 nodetool help
 ```

-### 7.2.
-Nodetool describecluster:
+**nodetool describecluster:**
-This command provides the basic cluster information such as cluster name, endpoint-snitch being used, partitioner and schema versions.
+`nodetool describecluster` provides the basic cluster information such as cluster name, endpoint-snitch being used, partitioner and schema versions.

 Follow the below syntax to use this command:
 ```
 nodetool [options] describecluster
 ```

-### 7.3.
-Nodetool status:
+**nodetool status:**
-This command is useful to monitor the cluster’s health and performance.
+`nodetool status` is useful to monitor the cluster’s health and performance.
 It can help detect any ongoing anomalies as well as the status of each of the nodes.

 Follow the below syntax to use this command:
 ```
 nodetool <options> status ( -r | --resolve-ip ) -- <keyspace>
 ```

-### 7.4.
-Nodetool ring:
+**nodetool ring:**
-It displays token ring information with the status of each of the ndoes.
+`nodetool ring` displays token ring information with the status of each of the ndoes.
 The token ring is responsible for managing the partitioning of data within the Cassandra cluster.
 This command is critical if a cluster is facing data consistency issues.
 By default, nodetool ring displays all nodes that are involved in the ring and tokens that are assigned to each one of them.
 Optionally, you can specify the keyspace name and table name arguments to filter the output and display information.

 Follow the below syntax to use this command:
 ```
 nodetool ring [keyspace] [table]
 ```

-### 7.5.
-Nodetool gossipinfo:
+**nodetool gossipinfo:**
-It provides the gossip protocol related statistics.
+`nodetool gossipinfo` provides the gossip protocol related statistics.

 Follow the below syntax to use this command:
 ```
 nodetool [options] gossipinfo
 ```

-### 7.6.
-Nodetool getlogginglevels:
+**nodetool getlogginglevels:**
-It gives logging levels defined in the database for all areas
+`nodetool getlogginglevels` gives logging levels defined in the database for all areas.

 Follow the below syntax to use this command:
 ```
 nodetool [options] getlogginglevels
 ```

-### 7.7.
-Nodetool netstats:
+**nodetool netstats:**
-This command provides the network information about the host machine.
+`nodetool netstats` provides the network information about the host machine.

 Follow the below syntax to use this command:
 ```
 nodetool [options] netstats
 ```

-### 7.8.
-Nodetool tablestats:
+**nodetool tablestats:**
-This command provides statistics about one or more tables.
+`nodetool tablestats` provides statistics about one or more tables.
 The table stats are updated when SSTables change through compaction or flushing.
 Cassandra uses the metrics-core library to make the output more informative and easier to understand.

 Follow the below syntax to use this command:
 ```
 nodetool [options] tablestats
 ```

-### 7.9.
-Nodetool cleanup:
+**nodetool cleanup:**
-This command that is required to remove data from nodes when a new node is added to a cluster and token ring is re-distributed.
+`nodetool cleanup` is required to remove data from nodes when a new node is added to a cluster and token ring is re-distributed.
 After `cleanup` it is recommended to run `compact` command.

 Follow the below syntax to use `cleanup` command:
 ```
 nodetool [connection_options] cleanup [-j num_jobs] [--] [keyspace_name table_name [table_name ...]]
 ```

-### 7.10.
-Nodetool compact:
+**nodetool compact:**
-This command is useful to perform compaction to merge several SSTables (data files in Cassandra) and keep the resultant SSTable with the latest updated data.
+`nodetool compact` is useful to perform compaction to merge several SSTables (data files in Cassandra) and keep the resultant SSTable with the latest updated data.

 When a data update or delete operation is triggered, Cassandra does not overwrite or delete the data.
 In case of updates, a different timestamped version of updates is maintained and in case of deletes, the data is marked for deletion as tombstones and then the latest version of data is obtained post the merge of the SSTables.
 Therefore, it is important to perform compactions on a periodic basis in order to keep the cluster healthy.